The Formal Stuff (hence it’s quite formal)

 If your trip in Nepal is cut short for any reason, either by you, or by us in the highly unlikely event of unforeseen circumstances, there will be no refund for unused days.
 Please understand that we have already committed to the costs and therefore we are obliged to pay for services, guides and porters.

 Trek Costs and Spending Money

-- Lunches and dinners in Kathmandu and Pokhara.
+- Lunches and dinners in Kathmandu and/or Pokhara.
 Check our quote details to see which meals are included.

 - Drinking water.
 We don’t provide drinking water on the trek.
 We encourage you to respect the environment and use reusable drinking bottles and water purification tablets wherever possible.
 It’s also a lot cheaper.

 - Other drinks.
 All meals included in the itinerary come with a cup of tea or coffee.
 You need to pay for any other drinks that you order.

 - Overweight backpack.
 If your backpack weighs more than 13kg (or the amount stated on your booking confirmation if different), you will need to pay a bit extra to compensate your porter.

 - Tips for your guide and porters.
 We suggest that you give a tip if you’re happy with the service you’ve received.

 - Optional extras at your accommodation.
 In some accommodation you may have an opportunity to pay for WIFI access.
 It’s normal for teahouses to charge extra for battery charging, since most rooms don’t have power points.
 Some teahouses have hot showers (or hot buckets of water), or even attached bathrooms available for an extra cost.